tohab/Website/_posts/2019-11-22-ann-coulter.md

 *On November 22nd, 2019 the Berkeley College Republicans hosted Ann Coulter, a conservative commentator, on the UC campus.
 Several hundred students and anti-fascist protesters demonstrated before and during the speech.
 Police was called to prevent violence, and eventually 5 were arrested in the rally.*

 "Ann Coulter is a fascist" were the signs posted on Dwinelle Hall.
 Such a statement is widely agreed upon by most liberals -- statements like "why do we let people in wheelchairs become citizens?
 I feel sorry for cripples, but that doesn't mean I want them in my country.", or "I have to say I'm all for public flogging.", or "God gave us the earth.
-We have domino over the plants, the animals, the trees."
+We have dominion over the plants, the animals, the trees."
 Such blatantly discriminatory statements, statements marginalizing people in already-difficult circumstances...
 Statements that define who is superior, who is inferior, and defining is allowed to be a citizen.
 Such statements are akin to those made in Nazi Germany -- this is fascism in the extreme.

 And so, the argument goes, Ann Coulter should not be allowed on our campus.
 Now, this is where things get a little tricky.